landoskape/dominoes/docs/pointerArchComp_TSP.md

 held-karp algorithm using an existing python implementation (thanks to [Carl Ekerot](https://github.com/CarlEkerot/held-karp/blob/master/held-karp.py)).
-Then, to keep the target consistent, I shifted and reversed the path as required such that the first city visited was always closest to the origin, and such that the path traveled is always clockwise.
-The networks are required to complete a full cycle (returning to the original city) in $N+1$ decoder steps, which is the minimum number of steps for $N$ cities.
+Then, to keep the target consistent, I shifted and reversed the path as required such that the initial city was always the one closest to the origin, and such that the path traveled is always clockwise.
+The networks are required to complete a full cycle in $N$ decoder steps, by traveling to every city and returning to the initial city.

 #### Training with Reinforcement Learning
 To train networks on this problem with reinforcement learning, we first need